 Copyright lasts a very long time.
 In the United States, the length of copyright for works created in "fixed form" after 1977 is the author's life plus 70 years.
 In most countries, it is granted for the author's life plus 50 years.
 The law of the country where a work is being used generally determines the length of copyright.

-If you have questions about copyright, please contact Kathy Lowe, University Copyright Officer, 205-665-6100.
+If you have questions about copyright at UM, please contact Charlotte Ford, University Copyright Officer, 205-665-6100.